ksator/junos-automation-with-ansible/README.md

 #About this project:
 This project has many ready to use Ansible playbooks to interact with Junos devices.
 I am using them to deliver Ansible trainings to network engineers.
-There is an Ansible presentation: [Ansible presentation.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/Ansible%20presentation.pdf)
+There is an Ansible presentation available in this repository: [Ansible presentation.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/Ansible%20presentation.pdf)

 ###How to use this project: